w-yeehong/tp/docs/UserGuide.md

 ### 5.2 Patients

+This section contains all the commands related to patients.
+Scroll down to find out which feature you need!

 #### 5.2.1 Add a patient: `addpatient`

 You can use this command to add the patient details (name, temperature, period of stay, phone number, age and comment) to Covigent.